Floor Sanding FAQ’s

 Preparation & Sanding Process FAQ’s

+It would be greatly appreciated if you could remove any furniture and have the room completely cleared prior to work starting.
+This will expedite our work and let us get out of your hair more quickly.
 If you can’t remove the furniture from the room then the job will need to be completed in two halves, rotating the furniture.
 This process will incur an additional cost.

+There is no such thing as a dust free floor sanding.
+The floor sanding machines we use are the most efficient on the market for performance dust collection and they all have built in vacuums to minimise dust.
 Yes, floor sanding is reasonably noisy.
 All our floor sanding team wear ear defenders and face masks.
 If you live in a flat or semi-detached property it may be worth while informing your neighbours.
 We keep noise to respectable hours and work between 9am-5pm.